gbourne1/plex-watcher/README.md

 The Plex settings requires your username, password, URL/IP of the Plex server, and port.
 The (either external or internal) and port can be found under Settings->Server->Remote Access.

+You may also set the frequency of checking of activity by setting TIMER_MILLISECONDS.
+The default time is 5 minutes.

 ## Notifications
 If you want desktop notification, set SEND_NOTIFY=true otherwise set SEND_NOTIFY=false.
 If you want an email notification, set SEND_EMAIL=ture otherwise set SEND_EMAIL=false.